-While Taiwan's governing authorities have named no official language, Mandarin Chinese has been the primary language in education, government, and the media since the end of World War II (see p.
-11 of History and Myth).
+While Taiwan's governing authorities have named no official language, Mandarin Chinese has been the primary language in education, government, and the media since the end of World War II (see History and Myth).
 Taiwan is also home to other varieties of Chinese, notably Taiwanese and Hakka, and several indigenous languages.